Freelance scribbler exploring worlds real and imagined

 What they publish: Fabulist fiction, magical realism, and other genres on the borders between speculative and literary

 Omnidawn is one of the top publishers out there for speculative chaps.
 Their published chapbooks range from retold myths to modern twists on fairy tales and urban magical realism.
-This is another fairly competitive contest with a historically high prize for the winner, though they haven’t yet announced the details of their 2022 contest (opening in October).
+This is another fairly competitive contest with a historically high prize for the winner ($1,000 and 20 author copies in 2025), though also a pretty steep entry fee ($30).

 Red Hen Press